Klosmi/WP-dev/WPDevNotes.md

 The URL can include:
 *Permalink structure*
-WordPress interprets the URL based on the site's configured permalink settings `(e.g., /%postname%/, /category/post/, etc.)`.
+WordPress interprets the URL based on the site's configured permalink settings e.g. `/%postname%/, /category/post/` etc.
 *Query string*
 If permalinks are not enabled, URLs might include query variables like `?p=123 or ?cat=5`.